 - a method or formula for determining the value of the incentive compensation when the target is met;

-- whether the incentives will be paid all at once or vest over time; and
+- whether the incentives will be paid all at once or vest over time

 Protecting Intellectual Property

-It is important for start-ups to be able to protect any innovative ideas, products or services they are developing or introducing.
+It is important for start-ups to be able to protect any innovative ideas, products or services they are developing.
 We recommend including explicit terms outlining confidentiality obligations and protecting the business’ rights to intellectual property developed by their workforce.